-The financial statements of Institute of English Language Studies Limited used in applying the equity method are attributable to the financial year ended 31 October 2023, which year end is different from that of the reporting entity.
-The statutory financial year end for Institute of English Language Studies Limited is 31 October and accordingly the financial information made available to shareholders relates to financial year ended 31 October 2023.
+Up to 31 December 2023, the financial statements of Institute of English Language Studies Limited used in applying the equity method were attributable to the financial year ended 31 October 2023, which year end was different from that of the Mizzi Organisation.
+The statutory financial year end for Institute of English Language Studies Limited was 31 October and accordingly the financial information made available to the shareholders related to the financial year ended 31 October 2023.
+During the current year, this investee changed its accounting reference date from 31 October to 31 December.
+Therefore, the financial results reflected within the table below and utilised for determining the share of results of associates pertains to the fourteen-month period from 1 November 2023 to 31 December 2024.